1 Real Ale pub

 Local licensing authority for Moulton is Forest Heath.

-At the centre of this village is the four arched, late medieval pack-horse bridge crossing the river Kennett near the border with Cambridgeshire.
+At the centre of this village is the four arched, late medieval pack-horse bridge crossing the river Kennett.
 Horses are in the blood of the village, with strong links to nearby Newmarket.
 The parish was a "peculiar" under the control of the Archbishop of Canterbury's Peculiar Deanery of Bocking and not the Diocese of Norwich like most of the county.

 The packhorse bridge dates from the 15th century and is one of the oldest in the country.
 It's long been bypassed by a ford, though the stream is generally dry, so you're unlikely to get your feet wet.